top of page

 Where To Stay

 Not the cleanest or nicest place you will stay on your travels, but ... the owner is super nice and super helpful!
 The pool is kinda perfect after spending 14 hours on a bus!
-Its within walking distance from the bus stop (30minutes) but taxis are everywhere if you do not want to stretch your legs.
+Its within walking distance from the bus stop (30minutes) if you are entering Panama from Costa Rica.
+This place is a one nighter there are not many other options around David (unless your budget goes to a hotel).

 Bambu Hostel poolside